Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Conclusion

 \section{Conclusion}

-We study reformulations of discrete bilevel optimization problems and robust optimization as constrained shortest-path problems (CSP).
+We study reformulations of a special class of discrete two-stage optimization problems and robust optimization as constrained shortest-path problems (CSP).
 The methodology consists of reformulating portions of the original problem as a network model, here represented by decision diagrams.
 The remaining variables and constraints are then incorporated as parameters in budgeted resources over the arcs of the network, reducing the original problem to a CSP.

 We propose two approaches to solve the underlying CSP based on each setting.
-For the bilevel case, we leverage polyhedral structure to rewrite the original problem as a mixed-integer linear programming model, where we convexify non-linear terms connecting the master's and follower's variables by exploiting duality over the network structure.
+For the first case, we leverage polyhedral structure to rewrite the original problem as a mixed-integer linear programming model, where we convexify non-linear terms connecting the leader's and follower's variables by exploiting duality over the network structure.
 For the robust case, we proposed a state-augmenting algorithm that iteratively add labels (i.e., resources) to existing dynamic programming approaches to CSPs, which only rely on the existence of a separation oracle that identifies violated realizations of a solution.

 The methods were tested on a competitive project selection problem, where the follower and the leader must satisfy knapsack constraints, and on a robust variant of a traveling salesperson problem with time windows.
 In both settings, numerical results suggested noticeable improvements in solution time of the CSP-based techniques with respect to state-of-the-art methods on the tested instances, often by orders of magnitude.